Skip to main content

 • Gateway: Select the NineData gateway installed on the host where the data source is located.

-• Host: Can be written as localhost (the data source is on the local machine) or the intranet IP of the host where the data source is located.
+• Host: Can be written as localhost (data source is on the local machine) or the intranet IP of the host where the data source is located.

 • SSH Host: Enter the public IP or domain name of the server where the target data source is located, as well as the corresponding port number (the default port number for SSH service is 22).